szpiech/selscan/README.md

 ## 📝 Change Log
 ```
+15APR2025 - selscan v2.1.0 - Introducing fast and memory-efficient versions for all statistics.
+See Rahman, et al. (2025) Biorxiv for details.

+There is a new batch option for efficient processing of multiple statistics or parameters at once.
+See the manual for full details.
+      --multi-param <filename>: Specify a JSON file with multiple parameter sets.
+Each set should match the structure of command-line arguments.
+The program will run the analysis for each set, generating separate outputs.
+Useful for batch processing and exploring different configurations."

+Support for impute-style hap format is added (see --thap and --thap-ref).

 17NOV2023 - selscan v2.0.1 - Bug fixes for --ehh flag.
 Total EHH at the core snp will now be reported correctly (i.e. homozygosity of the site and not as 0).
 Also implemented --unphased for --ehh, and EHH output files now have a header line.

 	   - selscan v2.0.2 - Small change that should result in faster runtime when --pmap set.

 22OCT2021 - selscan v2.0.0 - Introducing unphased versions of iHS, nSL, XP-EHH, and XP-nSL.
 Use with --unphased flag.
-See ZA Szpiech (2021) Biorxiv for details.
+See ZA Szpiech (2024) Bioinformatics for details.
 Normalize as you would with the phased
 	statistics.

 20MAY2020 - selscan v1.3.0 - Log ratios are now output as log10 not natural logs (beware comparisons with raw selscan computations from versions prior to v1.3.0).
 New statistics implemented.